sschoener/sschoener.github.io/_posts/2025-03-10-not-obviously-bad.md

 ## Not Obviously Bad

-Not Obviously Bad means that if one of your users randomly profiles their game on a system that you claim is supported, their chances of finding something that makes them go "how could they have missed that" are low, and if they find it, you fix it immediately because you realized you screwed up.
+Not Obviously Bad means that if one of your users randomly profiles their game on a machine that you claim is supported, their chances of finding something that makes them go "how could they have missed that" are low, and if they find it, you fix it immediately because you realized you screwed up.
 This depends on who your users are and who you market to: someone making their first game is a very different user from someone who has been programming for 40 years.
 For example, Unity's DOTS targets different users than Unity "classic", and Unreal Engine 5 targets different users than UEFN.

 Here is an example of what I mean.
 I have recently profiled a Unity game on a console.
 It is using Unity's UI stack.
 The developers are aiming to get to 60hz, and every fraction of a millisecond is valuable.
 Here is what happens at the start of every single frame: